SUSE/rmt/engines/registry/README.md

 This supports access control based on system credentials to registry paths that are set to have access restrictions.

-The Activations endpoint would perform a validation of the instance metadata when the request has `X-Refresh-Registry-Creds` header and it would update the cache for granting access to the registry
+The Activations endpoint would perform a validation of the instance metadata when the request has `X-Instance-Data` header and it would update the cache for granting access to the registry

 Instance validation and cache:

-- If the registry header is set on the request, instance verification and cache handling would be triggered
+- If the instance data header is set on the request, instance verification and cache handling would be triggered
 - If instance metadata is valid, the cache would be updated if expired and access to the registry is granted